The 12 Most Exciting 3D Printed House Builds 2023

 Traditional housebuilding methods may have changed in the last 200 years, but it has retained one key element — humans.
 Even with the latest diggers and cranes, people were still needed to pilot them.
 But now, industrial 3D printers can extrude concrete based on a 3D model and build houses completely autonomously.
 These gigantic 3D printers can build an entire 3D printed house in just hours!

 - We also have a ranking of the most innovative house 3D printer companies

 3D printing offers a revolutionary solution; proposing to build houses faster, more accurately and cheaper than people can.
-We will be showcasing some interesting 3D printed house projects that already exist, the advantages and disadvantages of 3D printed houses, and mentioning some 3D printed house companies who are working hard to commercialize the tech.
-Don’t forget to subscribe to our email newsletter to be the first to know when we publish a new feature story such as this in the future.
+We will be showcasing some interesting 3D printed house projects that already exist, the advantages and disadvantages of 3D printed houses, and mentioning some 3D printer companies who are working hard to commercialize the tech.

 We have divided this complete guide to 3D printed houses into three parts:

 - Part 1: Five key advantages of 3D printed houses, and how 3D printed buildings would benefit us